CHARLOTTE METRO DSA BYLAWS

 Section 2: Term of Office

 Officers shall be elected to one-year terms.
-Officers shall be elected during the General Meeting held in November of each year.
+Officers shall be elected during the Chapter Convention held in November of each year.
 The term of office shall run from the first day in January to the 31st day of December of the year following the election.
 No term limits are imposed.

 Section 3: Co-Chairs